How Many Number Combinations In 3 Digits

 6. Store Securely

 If you need to write down your number combinations, be sure to store them securely.
 Avoid storing them in plain sight or in easily accessible locations.
-Example: Use a password manager to store your number combinations securely.
+In practice, Example: Use a password manager to store your number combinations securely.
 Alternatively, you can encrypt your notes or store them in a locked safe.

 7. Be Aware of Shoulder Surfing